Gregoria Frederikke Zoffmann

 Brief Life History of Gregoria Frederikke

 When Gregoria Frederikke Zoffmann was born on 16 October 1840, in Lysmose, Nordborg, Slesvig, Denmark, her father, Alexander Nicolai Zoffmann, was 51 and her mother, Anna Marie Frederiksen, was 39.
 She married Jorgen Hellesoe on 23 October 1858, in Nordborg, Slesvig, Denmark.
 They were the parents of at least 2 sons.
-She lived in Sønder Bjert, Nørre Tyrstrup, Vejle, Denmark in 1870 and San Antonio Judicial Township, Monterey, California, United States in 1900.
+She lived in Sønder Bjert, Nørre Tyrstrup, Vejle, Denmark for about 10 years and San Antonio Judicial Township, Monterey, California, United States in 1900.

 Photos and Memories (0)